A completion theorem for fusion systems: Computations

-Ruiz and Viruel classified all the saturated fusion systems over $S$ up to equivalence in \cite{RV}, finding three exotic $7$-local finite groups.
+the extraspecial $7$-group of order $7^3$ and exponent $7$, finding three exotic $7$-local finite groups.
 Following the notation in \cite{Y}, we use the names $RV_1$, $RV_2$ and $RV_3$ for these exotic $7$-local finite groups and their fusion systems, and $BRV_i$ for their classifying spaces.
-In this example we compute the $K$-theory of the classifying spaces for the saturated fusion systems over $S$ with more than two elementary abelian $\Ff$-centric $\Ff$-radical $7$-subgroups, in particular, for the exotic $7$-local finite groups $RV_i$.

-By Theorem 5.5.4 in \cite{Go}, the group $S$ has $49$ irreducible $1$-dimensional representations and six $7$-dimensional irreducible representations.
-The $1$-dimensional representations come from the quotient